askanastronomer/askanastronomer.github.io/_posts/2015-11-21-how-much-of-the-sun-has-been-used.md

 ---
 layout: post
-title: How much of the Sun has been used?
+title: How much of the Sun has been used up?
 author: Zach Vanderbosch
 categories: stars
 thumbnail: http://askanastronomer.org/img/sun_thumb.jpg